grafana/mimir/docs/sources/operators-guide/monitor-grafana-mimir/collecting-metrics-and-logs.md

 If you have deployed Mimir, and `metamonitoring.grafanaAgent.metrics.remote.url` is not set, then the metamonitoring metrics are be sent to the Mimir cluster.
-You can query these metrics using X-Scope-OrgID: metamonitoring
+You can query these metrics using the HTTP header X-Scope-OrgID: metamonitoring

 If you have deployed GEM, then there are two cases:
-- If are using the `trust` authentication type (`mimir.structuredConfig.auth.type: trust`), then the same instructions apply as for Mimir.
+- If are using the `trust` authentication type (`mimir.structuredConfig.auth.type=trust`), then the same instructions apply as for Mimir.

-- If you are using the enterprise authentication type (`mimir.structuredConfig.auth.type: enterprise`), which is also the default,then you also need to provide a Secret with the authentication token for the tenant.
-  The token should be to an access policy with metrics:write scope.
+- If you are using the enterprise authentication type (`mimir.structuredConfig.auth.type=enterprise`, which is also the default when `enterprise.enabled=true`), then you also need to provide a Secret with the authentication token for the tenant.The token should be to an access policy with metrics:write scope.
   To set up the Secret, refer to [Credentials](#credentials).
   Assuming you are using the GEM authentication model, the Helm chart values should look like the following example.